ferrocene/ferrocene/ferrocene/doc/user-manual/src/rustfmt/cli.rst

    .. cli:option:: --check

+      Check if the input is formatted correctly.

-      Run in 'check' mode.
-Exits with 0 if input is formatted correctly.
-Exits with 1 and prints a diff if formatting is required.
+      Exits with status code 0 if input is formatted correctly.
+      Exits with status code 1 and prints a diff if formatting is not correct.

    .. cli:option:: --emit [files|stdout]